Saturday, June 27, 2026

 For many years I imagined that purpose would announce itself with fanfare.
 Literature trained me poorly in this regard.
 The protagonists of novels encounter revelations.
 Poets receive visitations.
 Philosophers discover systems.
 Saints hear voices.
 One develops the expectation that significance arrives wearing ceremonial robes.

-Instead, purpose often appears disguised as feeding a tortoise.
+Instead, purpose often appears as feeding a tortoise.

-I work as a naturalist at the Museum of Natural History here in Halifax.
-My days unfold among animals and visitors, among display cases and educational programs, among biological realities whose lineage stretches back through geological epochs of almost incomprehensible duration.
+I work as a naturalist.
+My days unfold among animals and visitors, among display cases and educational programs, among biological realities whose lineage stretches back through epochs of almost incomprehensible duration.

-Gus, the gopher tortoise, receives his breakfast with a seriousness that borders upon the sacerdotal.
-Every leaf of lettuce enters a ritual older than humanity.
+Gus, the gopher tortoise, receives his meal with a seriousness that borders upon the sacerdotal.
 Watching him eat, one gains appreciation for evolutionary success.
 The gopher tortoise has survived because the species mastered a particular strategy and pursued it with admirable consistency.
 Humans frequently mistake novelty for wisdom.
 Tortoises advocate persistence.

 Nearby, tree frogs cling to glass and branch with the effortless confidence of creatures whose relationship with gravity remains politely conversational.
 Their anatomy expresses a beautiful principle of physics.
 Surface area, adhesion, moisture, pressure.
 Biological engineering continually outperforms our expectations.
 A frog's foot constitutes a dissertation written in living tissue.